• Skip to main content

 Nonfiction Geography & Atlases

-Our world interactive board book that turns into a globe
+Our World interactive board book that turns into a globe

-by Sue Lowell Gallion, illustrated by Lisk Feng
+One World: A First Book of Geography by Sue Lowell Gallion, illustrated by Lisk Feng

 Find it: Bookshop | Amazon

 I love this large board book partly because it has such cool illustrations and partly because of its physical features.
 The book appears to be a slice of a globe but when you open it fully back-to-front a hidden magnetic closure turns it into a full globe!
-It makes a great first geography book for preschoolers because it introduces landscapes and geological features like rivers and mountains rather than focusing on borders and place names.
+It makes a great first geography book because it introduces landscapes and geological features like rivers and mountains rather than focusing on borders and place names.

-Smithsonian Geography: A Visual Encyclopedia
+Smithsonian Geography: A Visual Encyclopedia, book cover

-Find it: Bookshop | Amazon | Indiebound
+Find it: Amazon

 If you like gorgeous photography, your family will enjoy this visual feast.
 The text gives detailed information about the Earth's geology, climate, ecosystems, animal populations and human life and culture.

-Find it: Bookshop | Amazon | Indiebound
+Find it: Amazon

 This atlas is fun because the illustrations are designed to look 3D.
 However, the atlas is also jam-packed with science, climate, history, architecture, technology, the people, world events and more.
 The book starts by explaining the geology of Earth as a whole and moves on to the continents.